victorg1991/liferay-docs/develop/tutorials/articles/mobile/01-android-apps-with-liferay-screens/08-creating-android-list-screenlets.markdown

             app:folderId="YOUR_FOLDER_ID"
             app:groupId="YOUR_GROUP_ID"
             app:layoutId="@layout/list_bookmarks"/>

+    The `layoutId` setting specifies the layout defined in the Screenlet's `res/layout/list_bookmarks.xml`.
+Also note that the values `YOUR_FOLDER_ID` and `YOUR_GROUP_ID` must be replaced with values appropriate for the Liferay instance the app communicates with.

 2. Implement the Screenlet’s listener in the activity or fragment class.
-If your list Screenlet doesn't have a custom listener, then you can do this by implementing `BaseListListener` parameterized by your model class.
-For
+If your list Screenlet doesn't have a custom listener, then you can implement `BaseListListener` with your model class as a type argument.
+For example:
-   example:

-        public class YourListActivity extends AppCompatActivity
+        public class YourActivity extends AppCompatActivity
-            implements BaseListListener<YourEntity> {...
+            implements BaseListListener<YourModelClass> {...

     If you created a custom listener for your list Screenlet, however, then your activity or fragment must implement it instead.
 For example, recall that the example Bookmark List Screenlet's listener is `BookmarkListListener`.
-To use this Screenlet, you must therefore implement this listener in the class of the activity or fragment that you want to use the Screenlet in.
-For example:
+To use this Screenlet, you must therefore implement this listener in the activity or fragment class:

         public class ListBookmarksActivity extends AppCompatActivity
             implements BookmarkListListener {...